 The main cons of using WordPress.com

 - WordPress.com puts ads on your site which you don’t earn money from and can only remove if you upgrade to a paid plan (Personal – $48 per year).

 - On the Free plan, your web address looks something like this: https://myblog.wordpress.com.
 In technical terms, this is a subdomain (myblog) of the main domain (wordpress.com).
 To use your own domain, you’ll need to upgrade.
 The former is okay if you’re running a personal blog, but it doesn’t look too great if you’re running a business website.

 - You’re limited to a choice of only free themes.

 - You can’t place ads on your site but you can use contextual affiliate links (like Amazon).

 - There’s very little scope for customising your site on the Free plan.

-- WordPress.com could shut down your website at any time if you break the terms of service (as could any hosting company).
+- WordPress.com could shut down your website at any time if you break the terms of service.

 How much does it cost to create a website with WordPress.com?

 As we’ve already discussed, the basic plan is free but if you want a bells and whistles site, you’ll need to upgrade to one of the paid plans.
 Here’s a breakdown of what’s on offer.